Vector search on object storage

 How it works

-Firn stores every namespace under its own S3 prefix using LanceDB as the storage engine.
-A tiered cache powered by foyer sits in front of S3, serving repeated queries from RAM or NVMe in microseconds instead of milliseconds.
-Writes automatically invalidate the cache for the affected namespace using an O(1) generation counter strategy.
+Firn stores every namespace under its own object-storage prefix using LanceDB as the storage engine.
+A tiered cache powered by foyer sits in front of the backend, serving repeated queries from RAM or NVMe in microseconds instead of milliseconds.
+Single-vector queries can also opt into semantic caching, where a near-duplicate query may reuse a previous top-k result when its vector clears your cosine-similarity threshold.
+Writes automatically invalidate both cache layers for the affected namespace, because the cache key carries the Lance table version and every committed write advances it.

-The result: your data lives cheaply on S3, but hot queries feel local.
-The /metrics endpoint shows exactly how many S3 requests the cache is saving you.
+The result: your data lives cheaply on object storage, but hot and near-duplicate queries can feel local.
+The /metrics endpoint shows exactly how many backend requests the exact and semantic cache layers are saving you.

 Documentation